 Invest time and effort in yourself and your novel, and you’ll be celebrating that first sale soon.
 I send you my best wishes for many writing dreams come true.

-Shelly Thacker's nine novels have earned her a place on national bestseller lists and rave reviews from Publishers Weekly, Locus, The Atlanta Journal-Constitution, The Detroit Free Press and booksellers who have called her "a virtuoso beyond compare."
-A two-time RWA RITA Finalist, she has won numerous other honors for her fiction, including a National Readers' Choice Award and many Romantic Times Certificates of Excellence.
+USA Today bestselling author Shelly Thacker has earned lavish praise from Publishers Weekly, Locus, The Atlanta Journal-Constitution, The Detroit Free Press and booksellers who have called her “a virtuoso beyond compare.”
+A two-time RWA RITA Finalist, she has won numerous other honors for her fiction, including a National Readers’ Choice Award and many Romantic Times Certificates of Excellence.
 There are more than one million copies of her novels in print.